Siem4all/Student_Registartion_System/README.md

 # How to run the project

-1. Dwonload the project and rename it to target
+1. Download the project and rename it to target

 2. <a href="https://getcomposer.org/Composer-Setup.exe">Download Composer<a> if you don't have it